 Table of Contents

-As the header implies, this is your introduction.
-You’re going to list your business name — as well as if you’re operating under a different corporate entity.
+In this section, you’re going to list your business name — as well as if you’re operating under a different corporate entity.
 More importantly, this is where you confirm that your business is compliant with various privacy laws.

-Every part of a policy template for small businesses is important.
-But this section is probably one of the most crucial ones — and is a key section that governing bodies use to determine the accuracy of your privacy handling claims.
-Simply put, be sure that whatever data you’re collecting from consumers is clearly defined here.
-Common options can include:
+This section is one of the most crucial ones — and is a key section that governing bodies use to determine the accuracy of your privacy handling claims.
+Make sure to put whatever data you’re collecting from consumers in this section, such as:

 - Phone number

 - Financial information such as credit card or banking details

 - Login and account information

 - Web browser and/or device, device software, etc.